eun-n/P2PHOD/README.md

 -nodemon or node index.js

 Unsolved Problems:
-Currently the caller ID from the PeerJS cloud server is delivered over http, while getUserMedia (video calling) is only available in https.
-This results in a MixedContent error that does not accept the caller ID.
-The ID shows up when run on localhost.

 Possible Problems:
 Trolling.
 Lots of trolling.

 Future Goals:
 Add in tags and a sorting option for posts.
-Get the video chat to work over https.
 Implement a calendar so people are able to schedule availability.
 Find a way to connect users without having to type in the caller ID.
 Create a rating system where users are able to rate others for helpfulness.